jairoisaac/jairoisaac/README.md

 - 👋 Hi, I’m Jairo Millan
 - 👀 I’m interested in a software developer job.
+- Middle developer with .NET Angular and Swift IOS, junior with java, C++.
-- I am a passionate software developer
+- I am a passionate software developer; main projects .NET and swift as private.
 - 📫 Reach me at jairomillan@me.com

 <!---